 1/4 teaspoon ground pepper

-- Place all salad ingredients in a large bowl and toss to combine.
+- Place all salad ingredients into a large bowl and toss to combine.

-- Whisk all vinaigrette ingredients together and, when ready to serve, toss several Tablespoons to dress salad.
+- Whisk all vinaigrette ingredients together and, when ready to serve, use desired amount to dress the salad.